ryanburgess/engineer-manager/README.md

  * [How to counteract 3 types of bias and run inclusive meetings](https://www.atlassian.com/blog/teamwork/how-to-run-inclusive-meetings) - A good article to help run more inclusive meetings
  * [Is Your Hiring Process Hurting Diversity?](https://angel.co/blog/is-your-hiring-process-hurting-diversity) - There are some good ideas on making sure the hiring process is helping diversity
  * [The Feedback Fallacy](https://hbr.org/2019/03/the-feedback-fallacy) - This article outlines some interesting perspectives on the positives and negatives of providing real time feedback
+ * [How People with Different Conflict Styles Can Work Together](https://hbr.org/2017/07/how-people-with-different-conflict-styles-can-work-together) - This is a good article to help dealing with various types of conflict when working with others

 ## Newsletters
  * [Software Lead Weekly](http://softwareleadweekly.com/)